-Blur or Oasis? – The battle of Britpop to tour the UK
+Blur or Oasis? – The Battle of Britpop – Cast Announced

 From the chaos of the Brit Awards to the infamous chart war, The Battle is a wickedly funny dive into one of the greatest rivalries in rock history.
 Featuring legendary personalities and unforgettable clashes, it was never just about the music, but power, pride, and uncontrollable competitiveness.
 Expect filthy language and razor-sharp dialogue in this cut-throat new comedy that puts you right at the heart of the feuding, the fame, and the fallout.
 Get ready to roll with it.